mongodb/docs/source/includes/snippets/global-roles.rst

    ~~~~~~~~~~~~~~~~

    The **Global Read Only** role grants :ref:`read only <read-only-role>`
-   access to all groups.
+   access to all projects.
 The role additionally grants access to do the
    following:

    - View :doc:`backups </tutorial/nav/backup-use>` and other statistics through the